 Victims of modern slavery are also likely to be subjected to other types of abuse such as physical, sexual and emotional abuse.
+Staff members and parents/carers under the age of 18 are children and so this may apply to them, as well as children in our care.

-This policy should be used alongside the following policies to ensure all children, staff, parents and visitors are fully safeguarded:
+This policy should be used alongside the following policies: